It's important to keep your budget lean, but that typically puts you in a tough spot when you need to try a new tactic.

 To set up and facilitate this kind of regular email nurture, or drip campaigns as they’re often called, you need an email marketing automation tool that takes a lot of the heavy lifting off your shoulders.

 A lot of companies can get by without hiring a designer in-house.
 However, once you have one at your disposal, it’s very beneficial.
 Your audience likes to take in content in various ways.
-Depending on your marketing strategy, that can include visual components like infographics, videos, and other interactive elements.
+Depending on your marketing strategy, that can include visual components like infographics, videos, and other elements known as interactive marketing.

 Also, having a web designer to help tweak your website so it’s more user-friendly and functional is never a bad idea.
 User experience contributes big time to whether or not a prospect will seriously consider your company as a solution to his or her needs.